Supporting Renewable World via Green Hosting sales

 Why Renewable World?

-We love Renewable World because their work is about sustainability in so many ways, from reduction of carbon emissions to supporting economic growth and providing a wide range of training so that communities can make the most of their renewable energy technologies.
+We love Renewable World because their work is about partnership and sustainability in so many ways, from reduction of carbon emissions to supporting economic growth and equality.
+They provide a wide range of training so that communities can make informed choices about the right technology solutions for them and how to build and maintain those systems into the future.

 Renewable energy benefits more than the climate.
 For rural communities, having access to clean power positively affects lives in so many ways.
 It helps educate children, improves healthcare, opens opportunities for women and girls, boosts local economies and helps reduce the number of deaths from polluting fuel sources and dirty water.